-What is the difference latent defects and masked defects?
+What is the difference between latent defects and masked defects?

 - Latent Defects: These are the defects that are present in the system.
 These defects remain for a long time and can also be detected in different versions of the software.
 It may be detected after the release.
-The main reason for this defect is because the exact set of conditions haven’t met.
+The main reason for this defect is that the exact set of conditions hasn’t been met.

 For Example, February has 28 days.
-The system will not recognize the leap year and shows an error for leap year.
-This defect remains in the system and will be recognized in the latent defect.
+The system will not recognize the leap year and shows an error for the leap year.
+This defect remains in the system and will be recognized as latent.

 - Masked Defects: The main functionality of these defects is that they will hide the other defects in the system.
 These defects can be observed by in-page navigation.

-If there is a defect in the current page and it causes a problem in moving to another page, then the defects on the next page can’t be seen.
+Example: If a defect on the current page causes a problem in moving to another page, then the defects on the next page can’t be seen.